cdrummey216/whoami/whoami.md

 #### A Universal Truth

 For each person that has ever been, the following is a true statement: I will end.
 There's a lot of weight in those three words, but it remains true always, nonetheless.
 In a way, though, it is the least common denominator among all people.
-Its a starting point, it's: "You're mortal, and so am I."
+Its a starting point, it's: "You're mortal, and so am I." Its a universal truth.

+#### The *End* Iteration //last iteration of identity or identity[n-1]
+* For **fc, c = 1 − ϕ**
+* Binary state of identitification of 'I am not alive'
+* The values for a, b are notional and assume that either question could be asked to an identity.
+The values for a, b are what can be inferred.
+* a = I am not alive //no "I" exists so not alive, the question "Who am I?" would not be asked
+* b = I am not alive //no "I" exists so not alive, no "I" (*you*) exists to ask "Who are you?" about
+* a+b/a = ϕ AND a/b = ϕ //proptery of ϕ, ideally the formula a/b equals ϕ
+* a/b = I am not alive/I am not alive = 1 //not equal to ϕ, but the proportion of a to b is 1
+* When ratio equals 1, c equals 0 (fc, c = 1 - 1) and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)

-* So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality //arithmetic
+So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality //arithmetic
 * END iteration gives a value for a/b = 1 (I am not alive/I am not alive = 1, also y/x = 1)
 * due to the fact that death and/or end of identity is inevitable, the value 'I am not alive' *will* be true for anyone at some point in their life because an end is inevitable.
 * the proportion of 'I am not alive'/'I am not alive' is 1 and always true for both a, b. as a ratio of two directly proportional variable answers, the value of 1 *when taken as the result of the golden ratio equation in the END iteration* represents a universal and always true value.